DBMaestroDev/ado-examples/README.md

      - Click the **lock icon** to mark as secret
    - **DBMPassword**: Your DBmaestro service account password
      - Click the **lock icon** to mark as secret
+   - **ADO_PAT**: Personal Access Token for Azure DevOps API access
+     - Click the **lock icon** to mark as secret
+     - Required for retrieving work item details and deployment dates
+     - Must have permissions to read work items and create pipelines
 5. Click **"Save"**

 #### Important: Variable Group Access